ReachOut.com uses cookies to give you the best experience. Find out more about cookies and your privacy in our policy.

 For Aboriginal and Torres Strait Islander people, put some time aside to spend on country.
 If this is something that you do regularly you’ll probably already have a good idea of what works for you.
 If spending time on country is a little harder or unfamiliar, you could ask an Auntie, Uncle, Elder or friend to welcome you onto their land and learn about their traditions and practices.
 This sort of reconnection with land can be healing and beneficial for your wellbeing.

-For others, think about visiting a favourite restaurant, park or a friend’s house that reminds you of your culture.
+For both First Nations and non-First Nations people, think about visiting a favourite restaurant, park or a friend’s house that reminds you of your culture.
 If you’re in a major city, you could even head to a cultural enclave – just google your city and the culture and you’ll be able to find the locations.
 For instance, in Sydney you’ll find a large Vietnamese population in Cabramatta, in Brisbane Sunnybank is where you go for Chinese culture and in Melbourne, Dandenong is the home of the Indian community.

 Feeling a sense of belonging is really important to make you feel good.
 Taking the time to connect with and share your culture will go a long way in helping you feel like you’re not alone.